 Mental Health Training is one of the UK’s leading experts in this complex field of psychology.
-A pdf overview of this training can be downloaded here: Antisocial behaviour and mental wellbeing in social housing
+A pdf overview of this training can be downloaded here: Mental Health Training – Social Housing (advanced)

 - Recognising a psychiatric context to antisocial behaviour and difficult people;